bento box to an Amazon Fire TV Stick ...

 Sharma's public framing since taking over has been deliberate and pointed.
 In her first statement as Microsoft Gaming CEO, she laid out three commitments: "great games", the "return of Xbox", and the "future of play".

 The key phrase there is "return of Xbox."
 That's not language you use when you're happy with where the brand sits.
-Pulling This is an Xbox fits that framing directly, and according to IGN's reporting, the decision came straight from Sharma personally, not from a committee or a brand review process.
+Pulling This is an Xbox fits that framing directly, and the decision came straight from Sharma personally, not from a committee or a brand review process.

 She has also been engaging directly with Xbox owners on social media since taking the role, a noticeable shift in tone from the more distant approach that characterized the later Spencer era.